craftcms/docs/docs/3.x/extend/graphql.md

 - `edit`
 - `save`

+If you provide explicit schema components, you a `:read` action is required.

 ::: danger
 You must honor whatever components you register; this is not done by default!
 :::

 #### Registering Schema Components

-The Gql service provides a `registerGqlSchemaComponents` event you can use to append your own schema components to the event object’s `queries` and/or `mutations` arrays:
+The Gql service provides a [registerGqlSchemaComponents](craft3:craft\services\Gql::EVENT_REGISTER_GQL_SCHEMA_COMPONENTS) event you can use to append your own schema components to the event object’s `queries` and/or `mutations` arrays:

 ```php
 use craft\events\RegisterGqlSchemaComponentsEvent;